bostontrader/duncemaster/tests/testplan.md

 to properly manage.
 How to solve this puzzle?

-I have a db duncemaster-fixture.
-I can configure the app to use duncemaster-fixture for ordinary operation.
-The test fixtures have been setup to copy the data from duncemaster-fixture into duncemaster-test.
-This has proven to be reasonable method to provide good example data.
-I can use the ordinary app to manipulate the various records and their relationships, and then set appropriate constants in tests/Fixture/FixtureConstants to point to the various records.
-I can then refer to said records by using these constants.
-But be careful to ensure that the constants stay in sync with the duncemaster-fixture.

 ##Categories of Testing
 There are several basic categories of testing that I'm interested in: